indico/indico.github.io/features.md

   - id: 6
     name: Integration with Collaborative Tools
     text: |
         Web-driven meetings are great, but video-conferencing makes them even more productive.
 Indico seamlessly integrates with Vidyo, allowing participants to connect with a single click.
-There is also built-in support for Jabber/XMPP chat rooms that can be associated to events.
-    items:
-      - title: Registration
-        image: lecture.png
-      - title: Abstract submission
-        image: meeting.png
-      - title: Papers
-        image: conference.png
-  - id: 7
-    name: Powerful REST API
-    text: |
-        Indico won’t keep your data hostage.
-We believe in open collaborative platforms, and this is why we provide a simple and powerful REST API that allows for easy retrieval of information.
-The API is in constant expansion.
-You can also export your event data from your favorite scheduling/calendaring app, through iCal feeds.
     items:
       - title: Registration
         image: lecture.png